Blog -

 The free account is enough for what we are trying to do here for the moment.

 In this step, we will install the Gravity Forms Zapier Add-On.
 This happens under Forms → Add-Ons in your WordPress dashboard.
-Find the add-on in the list (it is at the end, under Z) and click Install.
+Scroll down to find the add-on in the list and click Install → Active.

 It’s important that you select the correct version number, so pay attention to it.
 A pop-up will appear.
 Fill it out as follows: